 Make the syrup: Mix the honey and water in a small saucepan over low heat, add in the rose water or lemon juice and set aside.

-Transfer the kataif strands into a hot skillet and press it down.
+Transfer the Kataif strands into a hot skillet, and spread them firmly and evenly.

 Arrange a layer of fruit on top of the cheese.

-Place skillet on the grill, on a stove, and cook until bottom is golden brown.
+Place the skillet on the grill, or on a stove, and cook until the bottom is golden brown.

-Flip transfer to a serving plate and drizzle the honey syrup.
+Flip and transfer to a serving plate and drizzle the honey syrup.

-Scatter sweet dukkah or pistachios and serve immediately.
+Scatter sweettahini's dukkah or pistachios and serve immediately.